revoconner/github-unlisted/README.md

 ## Privacy

 Your code is read on demand through GitHub's official app permissions and shown in the browser.
 Share links carry no passwords or tokens — only an opaque, single-purpose identifier tied to one repository.
 Nothing about your repository is stored on our side beyond the link mapping you create.
+Read [Privacy](https://www.github-unlisted.com/privacy) for the complete statement.

 ## Questions

 See the [FAQ](https://github-unlisted.com/faq).

+## AI use disclaimer

+Parts of the UI, have been built by AI - [Claude](Claude.ai) under strict manual review, guidelines and manual testing.

 ---